sunhaotong0605/SPP_FMRESAC/README.md

 # Prediction of soil probiotics based on foundation model representation enhancement and stacked aggregation classifier

 ## Introduction
-We utilize genomic foundation models to generate representations from samples’ sequences, and then, enhance them by deeply integrating domain-specific engineered features.
+We use genomic foundation models to generate representations from samples’ sequences, and then, enhance them by deeply integrating domain-specific engineered features based on the cross-attention mechanism.
 The enhanced representations enable training a powerful classifier for a target task.
 We also design a stacked aggregation classifier.
-It predicts the label of a sample with only leveraging partial sequence segments from this sample, effectively addressing the challenges in processing long sequences.
+It predicts the label of a sample with only leveraging a subset of sequence segments from this sample, effectively addressing the challenges in processing long or incompletely assembled sequences.
 The proposed method is applied on prediction of soil probiotics.

 ## Schematic Diagram
 <div style="text-align: center;">
     <img src="img/fig1.jpg" alt="fig1" width="493" height="725">
 </div>
 Figure 1.
 Overview of the proposed method.
-The genomic sequence of a bacterial sample is divided into segments.
-Its partial segments are input into a pre-trained foundation model to generate representations, and engineered features are extracted from these segments.
-The foundation model representation and engineered feature vectors are aligned, and then, the foundation model representations are enhanced by deeply integrating the engineered features.
-The enhanced representations are fed into the stacked aggregation classifier.
-The first-level classifier processes each enhanced representation to obtain a score.
-All scores are aggregated into a vector, which is input into the second-level classifier to output the final label and score.
+The genomic sequence of a bacterial sample is split into segments.
+A subset of segments is input into a pre-trained foundation model to generate representations, while engineered features are extracted from these segments.
+The foundation model representations and engineered features are aligned, after which the foundation model representations are enhanced by deeply integrating the engineered features via the cross-attention mechanism.
+The stacked aggregation classifier comprises two sub-models.
+The first-level model processes each segment’s enhanced representations to obtain a score.
+All scores are aggregated into a vector, which is input into the second-level model to output the predicted label (probiotic or non-probiotic) and confidence score.

 ## Quick Start